RyanSchuenke/LAFA_container_guide/README.md

 hf download anphan0828/lafa --repo-type dataset --local-dir="your_local_dir"
 ```
 (updated Oct 2025) The public LAFA repository on HuggingFace contains:
-- AlphaFoldDB_v6: PDB files of almost all SwissProt proteins (550,122 PDB files), version 6 (obtained from AlphaFoldDB FTP site).
+- AlphaFoldDB_v6 folder: PDB files of almost all SwissProt proteins (550,122 PDB files), version 6 (obtained from AlphaFoldDB FTP site).
 This folder contains 12 gzipped tar archives, each containing 50,000 PDB files.
 The list of proteins contained in each tar archive can be found in `tarball_proteins.json` file in the same directory.
-- JunOct: all data files collected from UniProt release 2025_03 (released in June 2025) needed for your protein function prediction method.
+- JunOct folder: all data files collected from UniProt release 2025_03 (released in June 2025) needed for your protein function prediction method.
 This directory includes:
   1. GO structure: `go-basic-20250601.obo`
   2. Training sequences: `train_sequences.fasta` includes sequences of all experimentally-annotated proteins
   3. Training terms: `train_terms.tsv` includes GO annotations of experimentally annotated proteins
   4. Test sequences: `test_sequences.fasta` includes sequences of all target proteins that we are asking predictions for.
 For this release, the test set includes every protein in SwissProt.
+  5. BLAST hits: `blast_results.tsv` includes BLAST hits of every sequence in test set against the training set.
+BLAST format is as follows: `BLAST_FORMAT="6 qseqid sseqid evalue length pident nident"`.
+Self-hits are included.
-  5. Additional files: `train_taxonomy.tsv` (taxonomy ID for every protein in the training set), `goa_uniprot_sprot.gaf.226.gz` (all GO annotations of SwissProt proteins).
+  6. Additional files: `train_taxonomy.tsv` (taxonomy ID for every protein in the training set), `goa_uniprot_sprot.gaf.226.gz` (all GO annotations of SwissProt proteins).

 Note that the file names can be standardized for later releases.
-BLAST hits will also be made available.